firoagni/ai-development-tutorials/LLMs_explained.md

 ```
 This means: if the model gives 80% probability to the correct word, loss = -log(0.8) ≈ 0.22.
 If it gives 100% probability, loss = -log(1.0) = 0.

-Also note that the values in the above table are illustrative examples, not real training data.
+Also note that the values in the above graph and table are illustrative examples, not real training data.
 In actual training:
 - **Loss does NOT decrease smoothly** at every iteration
 - Individual steps can have **large fluctuations and spikes**
 - The model might perform worse on some examples even after thousands of iterations